tkaefer/java-interview/topics/core/concurrency.md

 Note: unmodifiableCollection doesn&#39;t allow references to be updated, but objects&#39; can still be updated if they are mutable.
 Eg: Map&lt;String, Vehicle&gt;..
 Vehicle object can still be updated.

 ThreadLocal can also be used if its instance variable, but has to be thread-confined.

+## ThreadLocal

+- ThreadLocal class enables you to create variables that can only be read and written by the same thread.
+- Per thread instances for memory efficiency and thread safety.
+- Create a ThreadLocal subclass that overrides the initialValue() method and it will be called for each thread
+- Create a ThreadLocal with a Supplier interface(functional interface from java 8) implementation.
+- ThreadLocal threadLocal3 = ThreadLocal.withInitial(() -> String.valueOf(System.currentTimeMillis()) );
+- The InheritableThreadLocal class is a subclass of ThreadLocal.
+Instead of each thread having its own value inside a ThreadLocal, the InheritableThreadLocal grants access to values to a thread and all child threads created by that thread.

 #### Immutability